Initialize the Coveo analytics library

 Tracking ID

-A tracking ID is a unique identifier used to differentiate and categorize Coveo Usage Analytics (Coveo UA) data between distinct experiences or website properties within a client’s organization.
+A tracking ID is a unique identifier used to differentiate and categorize Coveo Usage Analytics (Coveo UA) data by site or app.
 Similar to the organization ID which identifies the organization itself, the tracking ID points to a specific storefront, creating a way to bucket events belonging to different user journeys.

 Note